evelynrp/chavaleahdotcom/content/posts/horse.md

 We next see Horse in her next loop, playfully swinging on the fence.
 It is very cute.

+Notice how Horse's physical appearance is strikingly similar to the Volsungasaga's description of Odin, the quintessential psychopomp of Northern Europe who harvests the souls of heroes and kings.
+He almost never appears in Midgard (earth, the mortal realm) except in the garb of a vagrant.

+While I find it unlikely that Horse is *intended* to be Odin-like here, he serves a similar function: that of a vagrant who facilitates a spiritual transformation.
+While the traditional psychopomp transforms the spirit from one of life to one of death, Horse puts Nadia's soul on the path from brokenness to healing (and, depending on your interpretation of the series finale, this may be the same thing).

+It is also possible that Horse is merely an example of "Wisdom from the Gutter": "You don't expect your average homeless person to want to talk, much less have a lesson they're prepared to teach you (that somehow specifically addresses your problem)" (TV Tropes).

 ### S01E02

 > Vanity of vanities, saith the Preacher, vanity of vanities; all is vanity.
 (Ecclesiastes 1:2, KJV)